 Don’t create ANYTHING until you create and know there’s a demand for it.

 There’s also the more significant valuable lesson in investing time to reflect and remember why you are in business.
-And how things that happened in your past actually shaped your business, your work.
+And how things that happened in your past actually shaped your business and your work.

-If you want to continue to do work that matters, dig deeper, connect to your own personal stories, and share them with your clients, customers, and in your communications.
+If you want to continue doing work that matters, dig deeper, connect to your own personal stories, and share them with your clients, customers, and your communications.
 This is soulful, authentic, and real marketing.

 Some Specifics and Quick Book review to Entice You to Read it!

-Quick Summary: When reading this book, it will show you how to stop competing and start succeeding by being who you are in your business.
-When you do that, you will be able to do work you’re proud of and create the vision for the future you want to see.
+Quick Summary: Reading this book will show you how to stop competing and succeed by being who you are in your business.
+When you do that, you can do work you’re proud of and create the vision for the future you want.

 WHO Ought to Read this Book: If you want to be a company that exists and is profitable BECAUSE it helps people thrive, then you gotta read this book!
-It’s appropriate for any business, entrepreneur, big and small.
-I love it because she walks you through the questions and framework on how to create your mission, vision, and values.
+It’s appropriate for any business, or entrepreneur, big and small.
+I love it because she walks you through the questions and framework for creating your mission, vision, and values.
 It’s not about competition.
 It’s about you and your business and being your unique self.
 And that starts with your story.